Best Surface Marker Buoys (For All Dive Scenarios)

 Mares Diver Marker Buoy

-This is the DSMB I personally use.
-The 6ft (180cm) bright orange tube with reflective "Diver Below" writing and a 2-inch SOLAS reflective band makes you visible even in rough seas or low lighting.
+This is the DSMB I personally use, but I would have purchased the JZLiner SMB had I known of it before.
+It's nearly double the price, but you get 6ft (180cm) of bright orange tube with reflective "Diver Below" writing and a 2-inch SOLAS reflective band.

 Join my scuba diving community.